dhis2/training-docs/content/design_for_data_use/tg_sharing.md

 2. Log in as the HIV user and review what they have access to
    1. HIV/District1#

-3. Log in as the EMIS user and review what they have access to
-   1. EMIS/District1#
-4. Log in as the all health programs user and review what they have access to
+3. Log in as the all health programs user and review what they have access to
    1. health_admin/District1#

 STOP - Perform Exercise 1

-7. Review data level sharing in maintenace by discussing user groups
+4. Review data level sharing in maintenance by discussing user groups
-8. Create a new user group
+5. Create a new user group
-9. Review the data sharing for category options
+6. Review the data sharing for category options

 STOP - Perform Exercise 2

 10. Discuss the default settings when you create a new category options and justify public category options
-11. Review the sharing settings for the EMIS and HIV monthly data sets
+11. Review the sharing settings for HIV monthly data sets

 STOP - Perform Exercise 3

 ## Live Demo step by step